microsoft/vscode-htmltagwrap/README.md

 Wraps your selection in HTML tags.
 Can wrap an inline selection or a selection of multiple lines.

-#how to use it

-##Hotkey
+#How to Use It
 Select a block of text or a string of text.
 Press "Alt+W" or "Option+W" for Mac.

-##Report Issues
+#Report Issues
 Please report an issue on GitHub if you have trouble.
 We haven't tested this on Mac yet.

 #Developer TODO List: